tiberiuichim/presentations/volto-slate-advanced/slides.md

 * there's 0 knowledge about HTML in slate
 * volto-slate builds an "HTML + more" editor

 <!--

+[tibi:next]
 The key to understanding exactly what volto-slate is lies in understanding the underlying library, SlateJS.
 SlateJS is not an editor, it is a framework to build rich text editor.
 What types of elements, how they are rendered, etc, nothing like that is defined in any of the slatejs packages.

+[tibi:next]
 With volto-slate we're trying to build a superset of an HTML-compatible richtext editor.
 Why HTML compatible?

+[tibi:next]
 Even if it's complex and we'd rather deal with semantically marked up elements, being so ubiquitous, interoperability will never be a problem.
 You will find libraries and tools to handle it, and external systems (indexing, etc) are usually equiped to deal with it.
+So the end goal is to also provide HTML markup, in addition to JSON.
 -->

 ## Slate JSON data structure